 Assistant Dean for Graduate Student Professional Development, The Graduate School

 Melissa Bostrom leads The Graduate School’s (TGS) efforts to build a comprehensive program that addresses broad and discipline-specific professional development needs.
 She directs TGS’s Emerging Leaders Institute, Professional Development Grant, and Professional Development Series, and is co-founder and managing editor of the school’s professional development blog.
 Dr. Bostrom is co-Principal Investigator on The Graduate School’s Duke OPTIONS project, an online professional development planning tool for Ph.D. students with funding from the Educational Testing Service/Council of Graduate Schools (ETS/CGS) Award for Innovation in Promoting Success in Graduate Education.
 Her previous positions in higher education include director of graduate academic and professional development at North Carolina State University and assistant professor of management communication at the University of North Carolina’s Kenan-Flagler Business School.
 She has also worked in corporate human resources and technical recruiting.
-Dr. Bostrom has been invited to speak regionally and nationally on graduate student professional development and is a member of the Graduate Career Consortium.
+Dr. Bostrom has been invited to speak nationally and internationally on graduate student professional development and is a member of the Graduate Career Consortium.
 The author of Sex, Race, and Family in Contemporary American Short Stories, she received her B.A. in English and psychology from Denison University and her M.A. and Ph.D. in English from the University of North Carolina at Chapel Hill.

 In support of the UCEM, Dr. Bostrom leads and coordinates all program efforts for students’ professional development.

-Associate Dean for Finance and Administration, The Graduate School
+Senior Associate Dean for Finance and Administration, The Graduate School

 Supporting the UCEM, she leads and coordinates all matters related to financial support for Sloan Scholars and the UCEM finances.